 We park and level up then tuck into a chicken salad for lunch.
 The rain is coming down hard so I get the Monopoly cards out and try my luck against Alan (damn he’s getting good, I’ve taught him all my tricks).

 The rest of our group decides to take a walk into town while there’s still some daylight as the rain has eased off a little.
 It’s quite a walk back uphill so we opt to take Betsy and meet the others in the medina.
-The drive was a bit hair raising but no-one seemed to care that we wanted to drive on the road while they were using it as a giant sidewalk (except us).
+The name medina means an African walled town and we soon learn that most townships we come across have a walled town centre, their medina.
+The drive down was a bit hair raising but no-one seemed to care that we wanted to drive on the road while they were using it as a giant sidewalk.

 Children run around playing, darting in and out while adults stand around, some shouting in Arabic, at what or to whom isn’t clear.